markusmoenig/CHIPcade/ChipReference.md

 - **SPRX Sd, Rs**.
 Set the x position of the sprite.
 - **SPRY Sd, Rs**.
 Set the y position of the sprite.
 - **SPRROT Sd, Rs**.
 Set the rotation of the sprite.
 - **SPRPRI Sd, Rs**.
 Set the priority of the sprite.
-Sprite with a lower priority with be drawn last.
+Sprite with a lower priority are drawn last.
 Default is 0.

 - **SPRACC Sd, Rs**.
 Apply an acceleration impulse to the sprite.
 - **SPRSPD Sd, Rs**.
-Apply a constant speed to the sprite.
+Set a constant speed to the sprite.
 - **SPRMXS Sd, Rs**.
 Set the maximum speed for the sprite (for acceleration / impulse driven games).
 - **SPRFRI Sd, Rs**.
-Set the friction for the sprite.
+Set the friction of the sprite (default is 1.0).
+A friction lower than 1.0 will reduce speed.

 - **SPRGRP Sd, Value**.
 Set the collision group of the sprite to the given value.
 The value can be any numerical value.
 - **SPRCOL Sd, Value**.
 Checks if the sprite collides with any sprite in the collision group.
-If no, it sets the ZF to 1, if yes it sets the ZF to 0.
+If no, sets the ZF to 1, if yes sets the ZF to 0.